aliyun/aliyun-cli/docs/en/integrations.md

 }
 ```

-Remote server errors may additionally include `error_code`, `status_code`, and `request_id`. `did_you_mean` and `recovery.command` are also optional; `message`, `recovery.action`, and `recovery.hint` are present in every structured Agent error.
+Remote server errors may additionally include `error_code`, `status_code`, and `request_id`. `did_you_mean` and `recovery.command` are also optional; `message`, `schema_version`, `recovery.action`, and `recovery.hint` are present in every structured Agent error.

+`schema_version` is the envelope's protocol version (currently `1`) — protocol metadata, not error content.
+Backward-compatible field additions do not bump it; only breaking shape changes do.
+Consumers should ignore unknown fields and branch on `schema_version`.

+In AI mode, API responses are written as compact single-line JSON preserving the server's key order; other modes pretty-print with sorted keys.
+JSON key order is not part of the contract — never parse it byte-wise.

-The Agent error object is a separate compact interface and currently has no `schemaVersion`; the Machine Help `v1` contract does not apply to it.
+The Agent error object is a compact protocol separate from Machine Help: Machine Help uses `schemaVersion: "v1"` (camelCase, on stdout), while Agent errors use `schema_version: 1` (snake_case, on stderr).
 Not every error is normalized yet, so consumers must also tolerate human-readable stderr.

 | Exit status | Meaning |
 | --- | --- |